-Truthfully, saving $4000 for travel in 8 months is way easier than so many other things!
-It’s easier than having a baby (not the starting part but I’m told the birthing part is….many painful things).
+Truthfully, saving $4000 in 8 months was easier than so many other things!
+It’s easier than having a baby (not the starting part but I’m told the birthing part is many painful things).
 It’s easier than learning how to fly a plane, planning a wedding, or being a champion llama shearer.

-As with any new endeavor, I start with a plan.
+As with any new endeavor, I started with a plan.
 The movement of large shipments, from a plane to a truck, requires a plan.
 A budget was my money plan.

-Active income is work that entails significant amounts of energy and time, commonly referred to as the nine to five.
+Active income is work that entails significant amounts of energy and time, commonly referred to as the 9 to 5.

-This income stream is where I get fancy benefits that can save me thousands like health, dental, and vision insurance.
-Plus, other soft benefits like paid professional development, gym access, and keeping me away from my Amazon cart.
+This income stream is where I get fancy benefits that can save thousands like health, dental, and vision insurance.
+Plus, other soft benefits like paid professional development, gym access, and keeping me away from Amazon.

-A big portion of my $4,000 came from my active income which is more predictable than other forms of income.
-Plus, the skills I learn and develop as a Park Ranger I can use in other areas like passive income.
+A big portion of my $4,000 came from active income which is more predictable than other form of income.
+Plus, the skills I learn and develop as a park ranger I can use in other areas like passive income.

 Passive income is easier than active income but has more caveats.
-Passive income is usually less than my active income and more inconsistent.
+Passive income is usually less than my active income and inconsistent.

-My favorite type of passive income is when I get paid to do what I already do like walking, grocery shopping, or using a credit card to pay for, well, everything.
-I am that weirdo who uses it for less than a dollar, not because I don’t have cash but because I love cashback rewards!
+My favorite type of passive income is when I get paid to do what I already do like walking, grocery shopping, or using credit cards to pay for, well, everything.
+I’m that weirdo who uses it for less than a dollar, not because I don’t have cash but because I love cashback rewards!